Xavier Becerra: Ballot drafting

-Secretary of Health and Human Services (2021–present)
+Secretary of Health and Human Services (2021–2025)

-Confirmation
+Nomination and confirmation

-After Joe Biden's election as president in November 2020, Becerra was considered a candidate for United States Attorney General.
+After Joe Biden's election as president in November 2020, Becerra was considered a candidate for United States attorney general.
 The New York Times reported in early December 2020 that Biden would nominate Becerra as Secretary of Health and Human Services.
 His nomination to lead the Health and Human Services Department has been criticized by pro-life and conservative leaders led by Students for Life of America, citing his "absence of health care experience and his disregard for people of faith".
 Becerra's nomination was deadlocked by the Senate's Finance Committee on March 10, 2021.
-One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a vote of 51-48.
-He was confirmed by the Senate in a vote of 50-49 on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.
+One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a vote of 51–48.
+He was confirmed by the Senate in a vote of 50–49 on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.
 This was the narrowest vote for any of Biden's cabinet positions.
 On March 22, 2021, Becerra was sworn in to be the new secretary.

 Tenure

-Soon after officially becoming the Secretary of Health and Human Services, Becerra released a statement praising the Affordable Care Act and encouraging people to keep enrolling in its health care program.
+Soon after officially becoming the secretary of health and human services, Becerra released a statement praising the Affordable Care Act and encouraging people to keep enrolling in its health care program.
+Becerra also became Secretary during the height of the COVID-19 pandemic.

+Becerra is credited for his efforts to preserve reproductive rights across the country, to expand Medicaid and CHIP postpartum coverage for more than half the states in the nation, and reducing disparities in access to public health tools—particularly amid the COVID-19 pandemic.
+He has consistently cited curbing health care costs, advancing women's health, and tackling gaps in who has access to health care as big priorities—along with protecting public health.

+Medicare drug price negotiations

+Becerra was instrumental in implementing Medicare drug price negotiations under the Inflation Reduction Act (IRA), with the aim of reducing prescription drug costs for Medicare beneficiaries by allowing direct price negotiations for high-cost medications.

+In 2023, Becerra and HHS finalized negotiations for 10 high-cost drugs, including Eliquis, Jardiance, and Xarelto, achieving discounts of 38% to 79%.
+These lower prices, effective in 2026, would have saved Medicare $6 billion in 2023 alone.
+Building on this success, Becerra announced 15 additional drugs for negotiation in 2025, with reduced prices set to take effect in 2027.
+These medications, including Ozempic, Ibrance, and Vraylar, account for $41 billion in annual Medicare Part D spending and treat conditions such as cancer, diabetes, and asthma.